edonkeycoin/gsbitcoinutils/README.md

 ## Upcoming changes

-Lately though blockr.io has been very slow, so I'm planning on testing blockchain.info again, but with an API key to get around the request limiter.
-If they provide me with a key, I'll create an updated script that demonstrates their API (you'll have to obtain your own API key).
+Lately blockr.io has been very slow, causing big delays when updating my spreadsheets.
+Therefore I'm planning on testing blockchain.info again, but with an API key to get around the request limiter.

+If they provide me with a key, I'll create an version of the script that demonstrates their API (you'll have to obtain your own API key).

 ## Installation